Mc-Zen/tidy/src/show-example.typ

   /// -> dictionary
   scope: (:),

-  /// Layout function which is passed to code, the preview and all other options,
+  /// Layout function which is passed the code, the preview and all other options,
   /// see @show-example.options.
   /// -> function
   layout: default-layout-example